synergyjs/synergyjs.org/pages/docs/templates.md

 ## Attributes

-Attributes that you want to bind to properties of your viewmodel must be prefixed with a `:`.
+Attributes that you want to bind to properties of your viewmodel must be prefixed with the colon mark (`:`).

 Model: